Background

 Custom Layered Plasters and Faux Finishes

-Metal Leaf Gilding and Commissioned Art
+Metal Leaf Gilding and Hand Painted Signage

-A selection of paintings are currently hanging at the Pawley's Island Town Hall in Pawley's Island, South Carolina, and at Tombo Grill, a restaurant on Forest Drive in Columbia, South Carolina.
+Tombo Grill, a restaurant on Forest Drive in Columbia, South Carolina.